-- 11.13 Payments will be made as set out in the grant agreement.
-Grant funding will typically be paid twice a year through the ONI's payment system or the Department of Defence payment system. - 11.14 The grant offer will specify the approved grant amount to be paid. - 11.15 You will not be paid more than the approved grant amount under any circumstances.
-If You incur extra costs, You must meet them. - 11.16 Grant funding may be subject to indexation. - 11.17 Once the grant agreement is executed by the Commonwealth, payment will be made on the next available date for grant payments after the grant commencement date. - 11.18 Any grant awarded will be subject to sufficient funds being available for the project and the continued satisfactory progress of the project.
+11.13 Payments will be made as set out in the grant agreement.
+Grant funding will typically be paid biannually through the ONI's payment system or the NSSTC payment system.

+- 11.14 The grant offer will specify the approved grant amount to be paid. - 11.15 You will not be paid more than the approved grant amount under any circumstances.
+If You incur extra costs, You must meet them. - 11.16 Once the grant agreement is executed by the Commonwealth, payment will be made on the next available date for grant payments after the grant commencement date. - 11.17 Any grant awarded will be subject to sufficient funds being available for the project and the continued satisfactory progress of the project.